-If you've acquired a taste for craft beers, you can satisfy your thirst on The Coromandel with four fairly recent additions to the locally available selection of ales and brews.
+If you've acquired a taste for craft beers, you can satisfy your thirst on The Coromandel with four additions to the locally available selection of ales and brews.
 Made right here in our backyard, quite literally.
 Homebrew – real brews Coro’ style, made at home by:

 As a lad, Adam Coleman Smith inherited a homebrew kit from his beloved grandfather and soon started experimenting with the brewing process.
 A surfing OE followed, combining his love of waves and a thirst for tasty frosty ales as he travelled the world.
 Back in Kuaotunu, he decided to take his interest in beers to the next level and after sharpening his brewing skills, created a “libation laboratory”, a sustainable nano-brewery in what was his cottage bedroom in the bush.